nec-mpc/SPDZ-2-Float/README.md

 We would like to thank to the team behind the SPDZ-2 framework, which is an extensive effort and an excellent contribution to the MPC community.
 Special thanks to Marcel Keller for his numerous insights and explanations making this work possible.

 (C) 2017 University of Bristol.
 See License.txt Software for the SPDZ and MASCOT secure multi-party computation protocols.
 See Programs/Source/ for some example MPC programs.

+This repository is the improved one of SPDZ-2(https://github.com/nec-mpc/SPDZ-2).
+In this version, the secure computation on floating point numbers via ring-based 3PC protocol is newly supported.

 ## SPDZ-2 With Extensions - rationale